 Building on her enthusiasm and growing love of instruction, Maggie began teaching private harp lessons to students of all levels outside of the university despite an already hectic schedule of work, course studies, and a roster of university-based students.
 When she decided to relocate to Alabama, Maggie was sad to leave her students behind in Indiana, but made sure to place them all with fantastic harp teachers to take over their instruction.
 Once in the south, Maggie quickly reestablished her private harp and piano studio with a wide variety of new students.

 Outside of her private students, Maggie has been asked to teach at events for students from a variety of experiences and backgrounds.
 In early 2018, she served as adjudicator for the Georgia Chapter of the American Harp Society’s Auditions and Evaluations.
 Students came on two dates to perform for Maggie, receive critique, and return several weeks later to receive further feedback on how they had improved from their first performances.
-In June, Maggie was a guest instructor for the Adult Harp Retreat, where adult students from all walks of life gathered in the north Georgia mountains for a week of playing and studying the harp.
-In July, she will be an assistant instructor for the Summer Harp Academy, a camp for young harpists through college-age.
+In the Summer of 2018, Maggie was a guest instructor for the Adult Harp Retreat, where adult students from all walks of life gathered in the north Georgia mountains for a week of playing and studying the harp.
+She also served as an assistant instructor for the Summer Harp Academy, a camp for young harpists through college-age.
 She has been asked to return as instructor for both retreats in the Summer of 2019.

 For more information on Maggie’s teaching, or to inquire about lessons, please visit the Lessons page.